My Dinner

 • Turkey Schnitzel (Putenschnitzel Wiener Art)

-BEST Frikadellen Recipe - German Meatballs
+Traditional Frikadellen Recipe - German Meat Patties

 • A frying pan with schinken noodles